Cisco boosts virtual networking with vCider acquisition

 Cisco, which plans to integrate vCider into its cloud computing unit, did not disclose financial terms.

-Cisco has been sounding out potential acquisitions in the virtualized networking market for some time but in July lost out to joint-venture partner VMware Iv (VMW.N), which bought technology start-up Nicira for 1.05 billion.
+Cisco has been sounding out potential acquisitions in the virtualized networking market for some time but in July lost out to joint-venture partner VMware Iv, which bought technology start-up Nicira for 1.05 billion.

 Nicira like vCider is focused on software defined networking (SDN), a technology that some analysts see as a threat to Cisco's core business.